 IP TAKE: The Levinson Foundation is a relatively approachable grantmaker with a keen eye for funding grassroots groups.
-That said, the foundation does not award many rights-related grants, so grant seekers should expect competition.
+The foundation does not award many rights-related grants, so grant seekers should expect competition.

-The Levinson foundation's website is not transparent, and does not offer information regarding grant guidelines, areas of focus or application dates.
-This suggests that Levinson strongly prefers that grant seekers write to them directly regarding proposed projects.
-However, according to the grantee list that appears at the bottom of their page and in their tax filings, it does appear that the foundation supports some grassroots organizations that benefit local communities.
+The Levinson foundation's website is not transparent and does not offer information regarding grant guidelines, areas of focus or application dates; however, according to the grantee list that appears at the bottom of their page and in their tax filings, it does appear that the foundation supports some grassroots organizations that benefit local communities.
 In addition, the foundation's taxes reveal that its grantmaking is competitive and funds a few large, international organizations, which tend to receive the largest grant support packages.